pygments/pygments/doc/docs/lexerdevelopment.rst

     class CustomLexer(RegexLexer):
         """All your lexer code goes here!"""

-Then you can load the lexer from the command line with the additional flag ``-x``:
+Then you can load and test the lexer from the command line with the additional flag ``-x``:

 .. code-block:: console

-    $ python -m pygments -l your_lexer_file.py -x
+    $ python -m pygments -x -l your_lexer_file.py <inputfile>

 To specify a class name other than CustomLexer, append it with a colon:

 .. code-block:: console

-    $ python -m pygments -l your_lexer.py:SomeLexer -x
+    $ python -m pygments -x -l your_lexer.py:SomeLexer <inputfile>

+Use the ``-f`` flag to select a different output format than terminal escape sequences.

 Or, using the Python API: